Amy Casey Cooks

 • Difficulty: Easy

 I'd love to eat one of these banana muffins or a few mini chocolate puff pastry rolls every day.
 But I try to stick to a healthier breakfast most days.
-I love this recipe so much that is now one of my menu suggestions for my personal chef clients.
+And having overnight oats on hand is an easy way to start the day with a nutritious meal.

 overnight oats with plums, apples, raisins and nuts